 At Rex Lumber Company we have industrial size bandsaw resaws to split lumber into thinner parts.
 Unlike rip saws which rip lumber through the thickness to yield blanks at a specific width, a resaw will saw lumber through the width to make a blank the same width, but thinner.
-An example of resawing a piece of 4/4 lumber in half would yield a blank that can finish at 1/4” thick after planing or moulding.
+As an example of resawing a piece of 4/4 lumber in half would yield a blank that can finish at 1/4” thick after planing or moulding.
+This allows you to use the resulting cut and shaped product for a much wider range of projects

 Our resaws use blades that are 3/16” thick and 7” wide, they have a capacity of resawing lumber that is a minimum of 3/4” thick up to 12” thick and is between 1” and 16” wide.